Join us at Cumberland Lodge on 14 and 15 November 2019 for a cross-sector, roundtable conference on 'Digital Inclusion: Bridging Divides'.

 We will also be investigating how intelligent technology use can foster a greater sense of community and inclusion in a digital world and increase social and political opportunities.

 The aim is to produce a series of practical, policy-focused recommendations for positive action and change.

-In 2020, we will be presenting the key themes of discussion and cross-sector recommendations from the conference in a Cumberland Lodge Report on 'Digital Inclusion: Bridging Divides', to be launched in central London and published online and in print.
+In 2020, we will be publishing the key themes of discussion and cross-sector recommendations from the conference in a Cumberland Lodge Report on 'Digital Inclusion: Bridging Divides', and presenting it directly to practitioners and policymakers in central London.

 Who is it for and why should I come?

 Through collaborative, cross-disciplinary sessions, you will have a unique chance to explore these issues with a diverse delegation of academics, policymakers, future leaders, the private sector, civil society and community practitioners.

 This is the first conference in our 2019-20 series, ‘Inclusion & Opportunity’.

 Sessions will explore the following issues, with opportunities for group discussion and breakout sessions throughout, and time and space for reflection and networking.